Olubeckee/Power-BI-Capstone-project/README.md

 To give an accurate solution to the Business problem, you need to have proper understanding of the the business.it creates a road-map for moving forward, framing the business problem and proffering effective business solutions.

-### *The main goal of this cas study is to help the Palmoria group to know whether there are gender related issues within the organization and its regions*
+### *The main goal of this case study is to help the Palmoria group to know whether there are gender related issues within the organization and its regions*

 In order to communicate effectively with management so action can be made based on the insights generated there is need to leverage on business intelligence applications.
 For this business case I leveraged on Microsoft Power BI for my data analysis and visualization.